DenTelezhkin/Swarm/README.md

 * Max auto-throttling delay (Swarm will try to adhere to "Retry-After" response header, but delay will not be larger than specified in this variable)
 * Max authothrottled request retries before giving up
 * Download delay (cooldown for each of the spiders)
-* Max concurrent connections (max amount of spiders working in parallel, for example, for download delay 1 second, and 8 concurrent connections, equates to approximately 8 requests in a second)
+* Max concurrent connections

-* Scrapping behavior (described in next section)
+> Example: downloadDelay = 1, .maxConcurrentConnections = 8 equates to approximately 8 requests in a second, excluding parsing time

 ## Depth or breadth?

-Web-page can contain several links to follow, and depending on your agenda, you may want to go deeper or wide(e.g. do I want to get all items on the page first, and then load details on each of them, or vice-versa).
+Web-page can contain several links to follow, and depending on your agenda, you may want to go deeper or wider (e.g. do I want to get all items on the page first, and then load details on each of them, or vice-versa).

 By default, Swarm operates as LIFO queue, ignoring depth entirely.
-You can, however, require depth first, or breadth first by setting this in `SwarmConfiguration` object:
+You can, however, require depth first by setting this value in `SwarmConfiguration` object:

 ```swift
 configuration.scrappingBehavior = .depthFirst